1 Size: Consider the size of your room

 You’re bound to have your own tastes and preferences, but make sure to examine the TV from all sitting angles and fiddle around with the remote control to ensure it is intuitive.

-2 Resolution: HD Ready or Full HD or Ultra HD (UHD)
+2 Resolution: HD Ready, Full HD or UHD

 HD Ready (720p)